tidymass/pathway_clustering/README.md

 Merge multiple metabolite pathway databases into one database with ChatGPT.

-Funcionts in Mapa (https://github.com/jaspershen-lab/mapa) are used.
+Functions in Mapa (https://github.com/jaspershen-lab/mapa) were used.